jkhebel/MorFE/README.md

 The dataset can be downloaded for local use by running the following script.
 The script should:

+-   Download the metadata file
 -   Download the compressed zip files
 -   Extract the zipped images
--   Download the metadata file

 As the dataset is quite large (~1.5 TB) this will take a significant amount of time.
+In addition, the data must be stored on a large enough hard drive.
+If working on an EC2 instance, it is recommend to *mount an external volume* for local data storage.
+The directory or mount point where the dataset will be stored should be passed to the bash script:

-    bash build/download_bbbc022.sh
+    bash build/download_dataset.sh /path/to/data/drive

 ##### 2.3.2 Clean the metadata